kriszyp/msgpackr/README.md

 When creating a new `Packr`, `Unpackr`, `PackrStream`, or `UnpackrStream` instance, we can enable or disable the record structure extension with the `useRecords` property.
 When this is `false`, the record structure extension will be disabled (standard/compatibility mode), and all objects will revert to being serialized using MessageMap `map`s, and all `map`s will be deserialized to JS `Object`s as properties (like the standalone `pack` and `unpack` functions).

+Streaming with record structures works by encoding a structure the first time it is seen in a stream and referencing the structure in later messages that are sent across that stream.
+When an encoder can expect a decoder to understand previous structure references, this can be configured using the `sequential: true` flag, which is auto-enabled by streams, but can also be used with Packr instances.

 ### Shared Record Structures
 Another useful way of using msgpackr, and the record extension, is for storing data in a databases, files, or other storage systems.
 If a number of objects with common data structures are being stored, a shared structure can be used to greatly improve data storage and deserialization efficiency.
 In the simplest form, provide a `structures` array, which is updated if any new object structure is encountered:
 ```js